samgabrail/backstage/README.md

 -- This marks the end of the Developer's job

-15. Show ArgoCD UI with the new API app
+15. Show ArgoCD UI with the new API